Rohit-Bhetal/Campaign-Crowdfunding-Web3-App/README.md

 ## Environment Variables

 To run this project, you will need to add environment variables.
-Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+Check the `.env` file for all the environment variables required and add it to `.env` file or set them up on your hosting provider.

 ### Deploy to IPFS